filipsnastins/tomodachi-testcontainers/docs/recipes/ports-and-adapters.md

-# Isolating Infrastructure Components with Ports & Adapters Pattern
+# Isolating and Testing Infrastructure Components with Ports & Adapters Pattern